 Wilms' Tumour Overview

 Wilms’ tumour (also known as Nephroblastoma) is a type of embryonal cancer that affects children’s kidneys.
-Wilms’ tumour is one of the most common types of childhood cancer, predominantly affecting children under the age of 5.
+Wilms’ tumour is one of the most common types of kidney cancer and childhood cancer overall, predominantly affecting children under the age of 5.
 Wilms’ tumour’s most common symptom is a swelling in the abdomen.

 Rarer types of renal tumours are rhabdoid renal tumour, clear cell sarcoma of the kidney and renal carcinoma.